 Notable pieces include interviews with cartoonist Art Spiegelman, singer/songwriter Aimee Mann, and performance artist Laurie Anderson, a look-back at the career of rock trailblazer Suzi Quatro, and a RS lead review of the Rollins Band album Weight.

-He has worked as a technical editor for over 10 years, with special experience in the field of telecom web-based training.
+He has over 10 years of experience as a technical editor in the field of telecom web-based training.
 He has also copyedited two Complete Idiot's guides.

 GW's short play "Survey Pro" was produced by the Fells Point Corner Theatre for their 10x10 Festival in 2012.
 He has also contributed to the Smile, Hon, You're in Baltimore zine.